Jazz Department

 Students in the Jazz Department have access to the School’s studios and rehearsal rooms and participate in the artistic life of the institution, particularly the concerts held in the Salle Cortot.

-jazz festival is organized every year to promote the young jazz scene and projects led by our students and teachers.
+A jazz festival is organized every year to promote the young jazz scene and projects led by our students and teachers.

 Students have access to the school every day, from Monday to Sunday.